department-of-veterans-affairs/PseudoVet/demo/README.md

 synthetic data into a VistA system.
 These are the steps most relevant:

 - Assign patient to clinic
-- Create appointment
+- Create appointment (completed)
-- See patient generate progress note
+- check-in, See patient, and generate progress note
 - Have clinician create outpatient med order
 - Have pharmacy finish the order (backdoor order entry)
 - Pt label printed ~ considered filled